Krystofee/react-router/docs/api-reference.md

 ----------

-<a name="component-reference"></a>
+<a name="reference"></a>

-## Component Reference
+## Reference

-This is an alphabetical list of all the components that are part of React Router.
+This is an alphabetical list of all components, hooks, and other methods that are part of React Router.
+APIs that are specific to building web apps are contained in the `react-router-dom` package, while React Native APIs are contained in the `react-router-native` package.
+Both packages re-export the entire core library, so you only ever need to install one of them.

 > [!Note:]
 >